 Generally, borrowers whose homes have been foreclosed must undergo a waiting period before another institution will lend them money for a new mortgage.
 Extenuating circumstances for certain types of loans, however, can actually shorten the time frame.
 Generally, though, if you want to get a second-chance mortgage after foreclosure, here’s how long you’ll have to wait:

-- Conventional loan – After a foreclosure, it can take you seven years to get a conventional loan (one that mortgage market-makers like Fannie Mae or Freddie Mac conventional loan, but sometimes shorter or longer, depending on the lender.
+- Conventional loan (3–7 years) – After a foreclosure, it can take you as long as seven years to get a conventional loan (one that mortgage market-makers like Fannie Mae or Freddie Mac will buy).
 However, this can be shortened to a mere three years if certain circumstances led to the foreclosure, such as a loss of employment, medical issue or incorrect information on your credit report, according to Jilyn Crawford, former senior loan officer and sales manager at American Family Funding in Santa Clarita, California.

-- VA loan – For veterans and those still serving in the military, the Department of Veterans Affairs (VA) requires only two years between a foreclosure and seeking a new loan.
+- VA loan (2 years) – For veterans and those still serving in the military, the Department of Veterans Affairs (VA) requires only two years between a foreclosure and seeking a new loan.
 Note that if you qualify for a VA loan, you’ll get a home loan entitlement, which is the maximum amount the VA guarantees it’ll pay the lender in case of default.
 “I’ve had veterans lose part of their entitlement in a foreclosure, but they still have entitlement left.
 It’s all about the foreclosed amount,” Crawford explains.

-- USDA loan – Available in largely rural areas, USDA loans have a waiting period of three years to qualify if you have a foreclosure in your credit history, Crawford says.
+- USDA loan (3 years) – Available in largely rural areas, USDA loans have a waiting period of three years to qualify if you have a foreclosure in your credit history, Crawford says.